Who’s arming the Ukraine-Russia war as US considers sending Kyiv Tomahawks

 Ukraine could soon receive some long-range Tomahawk missiles, vice president JD Vance has said, adding that Donald Trump will make the “final decision” on the deal.

-Volodymyr Zelensky asked the US to sell the highly-coveted weapons onto European nations that would send them to Ukraine.
-With a range of 2,500 km, adding Tomahawk missiles to Ukraine’s artillery would put Russia’s capital within Kyiv’s range, something that could be seen by Vladimir Putin as an escalation in the three-and-a-half year war.
+Volodymyr Zelensky asked the US to sell the highly coveted weapons to European nations that would send them to Ukraine.
+With a range of 2,500km, adding Tomahawk missiles to Ukraine’s artillery would put Russia’s capital within Kyiv’s range, something that could be seen by Vladimir Putin as an escalation in the three-and-a-half-year war.

 President Trump has previously denied Ukraine’s requests for the use of long-range missiles in the past, but as he grows more frustrated with Moscow, he appears to be more accepting of Zelensky’s requests.